noonacedia/conways_gol/README.md

 * Python - in plan;
 * Clojure - in plan.

+Implementations are written and tested on Linux machine (x64 Ubuntu 22.04.3).
+Windows compatibility isn't coming (at least for now).

 ### How to play?

 There are no ready implementations yet.